priyanshupandey1999/priyanshupandey1999/README.md

 ### Hi there 👋

-### I am a 3rd year CSE student at IIIT Agartala.I love designing and developing anything related to web.If you need any help just ping me and I will be there.
+### I am a 3rd year CSE student at IIIT Agartala.I love designing and developing anything related to web.If you need any help just ping me and I will connect with you shortly.
-### Current Position - Software Developer Intern in IKSS LLP.

 #### Although I am not associated with specific domain but for record I have currently worked professionaly with -
 - Frontend - HTML , CSS , JavaScript , React Js.